-6 Evaluation
+5 Evaluation

 Our tests were run with respect to the synthetic benchmark ontology LUBM [GPH05].
-Although some people claim that LUBM does not fully represent all the capabilities provided by the complete OWL specification, we think that it fits our constraint of database-oriented ontologies: rather small and simple TBox, but a bulk of assertional information with a realistic distribution with respect to numbers of professors, students, departments, etc. In our evaluation we compare three different measures to determine the performance of our implementation:
+Although some people claim that LUBM does not fully represent all the capabilities provided by the complete OWL specification, we think that it fits our constraint of database-oriented ontologies: rather small and simple TBox, but a bulk of assertional information with a realistic distribution with respect to numbers of professors, students, departments, etc. In our evaluation we compare three different measures, to determine the performance of our implementation:

 - Load time: In Figure 4 we show the size of the assertional part in triples and compare the load time with different number of nodes in our network (1, 2 and 4 nodes).
-The load time only represents the time spent to traverse the input ontology once in order to compute the bisimilarity relation over all islands of all individuals.
+The load time only represents the time spent to traverse the input ontology one time and compute that bisimilarity relation over all islands of all individuals.
 It can be seen that the load time increases linearly with the number of triples in the assertional part.
 Please note that our loading algorithm is designed and implemented as an incremental algorithm.
+Thus, if we add a new assertion, we do not have to recompute all the internal structures, but only update the relevant structures.

+Fig. 4.
+Input size and load time

-Thus, if we add a new assertion, we do not have to recompute all internal structures, but only update relevant structures. - Preparation time: This measure indicates an initial preparation time after the ontology is fully loaded.
-The time is spent to prepare the internal structures of the DL reasoner for incoming queries.
-Please note that this preprocessing step is independent of the query and only performed once after the ontology was updated.
-The idea is that we can perform incremental bulk loading (measured in load time) without updating the (expensive) internal structures of the DL reasoner all the time.
+Preparation time: This measure indicates an initial preparation time after the ontology is fully loaded.
+Please note that this preprocessing step is query independent and only performed one time after the ontology was updated.
+The idea is that we can perform incremental bulk loading (measured in load time), without updating the (expensive) internal structures of the DL reasoner all the time.

 In the left part of Figure 5, we show the query preparation time for different numbers of universities and different numbers of nodes in the network.
 The number of nodes indeed affects the query preparation time.
 If we use 8 nodes, the preparation time is almost $\frac{1}{8}$ of the time needed for one node.
-Thus, the distribution of computational power works for query preparation.

-In the right part of Figure 5 we indicate the necessary number of islands to perform instance retrieval with the original work in [WM08].
-The number of islands increases linearly with the size of the input ontology for [WM08] (please note the logarithmic scale).
-Using bisimulation, the number of islands is almost constant for all input ontologies, since most of the newly introduced individual-islands are bisimilar to each other, e.g., professors who teach particular students in particular kinds of courses.
+In the right part of Figure 5 we compare the necessary number of islands to perform instance retrieval with the original work in [WM08].
+It can be seen, that the number of islands increases linearly with the size of the input ontology for [WM08] (please note the logarithmic scale).
+Using bisimulation, the number of islands is almost constant for all input ontologies, since most of the newly introduced individual-islands are bisimilar to each other, e.g. professors who teach particular students in particular kinds of courses.